lucasw/lucasw.github.io/_posts/2015-12-02-ros-blockly.md

 title: ROS Blockly
 ---

-Following the install instructions from http://wiki.ros.org/blockly.
+Following the install instructions from [ros blockly](http://wiki.ros.org/blockly).
 It is weird to clone inside of other directories, I guess it is enforcing relative paths.

 It looks like Erle has forked blockly, why is that?